-A careful consideration of the non-human primates is essential to an understanding of human biology and behavior.
-Following a survey of general mammalian adaptations, we will consider what can be learned about human behavior, (e.g. reproduction, communication, social organization, aggression, etc.), from a comparative study of the living primate relatives of man.
-Particular attention will be given to the evolutionary basis of symbolic behaviors such as toolmaking, language, and social organization.
+A careful consideration of the non-human primate context is essential to an understanding of human biology and behavior.
+Following a survey of general mammalian adaptations, we will consider what can be learned about modern human behavior, (e.g. reproduction, communication, social organization, aggression, etc.), from a comparative study of the living primate relatives of man.
+Particular attention will be given to the neuroevolutionary basis of symbolic behaviors such as toolmaking and language.

 9 Ch.
-7 11 Ch.
-8 12 Ch.
-9, 10 SEE POSTED READINGS ON CANVAS
+6 11 Ch.
+7 12 Chs.
+8, 9 SEE POSTED READINGS ON CANVAS